Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

 - `mmh3`: Provides the logic to use MurMur Hashing for Bloom Filter.
 - `math`: Includes some useful math operations.
 - `numpy`: For managing multi-dimensional arrays.

-## Constants and Configuration

-- `LAYERS`: The number of protocol layers to analyze in each packet.
-- `FIELDS_NAME`: A list of field names to be extracted from packet layers.
-- `HEX_DICTIONARY`: A dictionary to convert hexadecimal values to binary.

 ## Command Line Arguments